-(1) The amounts included under the "Stock Awards" and "Option Awards" columns reflect the aggregate grant date fair value of the restricted stock unit and stock option awards granted in each respective fiscal year, computed in accordance with FASB ASC Topic 718.
-For more information on the underlying valuation assumptions used to calculate grant date fair values, see Notes 2 and 20 in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended October 1, 2021.
-With respect to the performance-based restricted stock unit awards granted to our named executive officers during fiscal year 2021, the aggregate grant date fair value of such awards was determined based on the probable outcome of the performance conditions associated with such awards, which was determined to be 100% of target levels.
-The aggregate grant date fair value of such awards would be \$2,806,848, \$1,175,229, \$778,437 and \$778,437 for each of Messrs.
-Daly, Kober, Dennehy and Hwang, respectively, and \$778,437 for Ms. Roth if maximum performance levels were achieved for all three tranches.

-(2)Represents the cash incentives earned by each named executive officer under our cash incentive programs for each fiscal year.
-See "Compensation Discussion and Analysis - Short-Term Cash Incentives" for a more detailed description of these programs for fiscal year 2021.

-(3)Consists of the following amounts for each named executive officer for fiscal year 2021.
+- (1) The amounts included under the "Stock Awards" column include the aggregate grant date fair value of the restricted stock unit awards granted in each respective fiscal year, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+For more information on the underlying valuation assumptions used to calculate grant date fair values, see Notes 2 and 19 in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022.
+With respect to the Adjusted EPS performance-based restricted stock unit awards granted to our named executive officers during fiscal year 2022, the aggregate grant date fair value of such awards was determined based on the probable outcome of the performance conditions associated with such awards, which was determined to be 100% of target levels.
+The aggregate grant date fair value of such awards would be \$3,195,381, \$1,483,138, \$905,712, and \$905,712 for each of Messrs.
+Daly, Kober, Dennehy and Hwang, respectively, and \$905,712 for Dr. Carlson, and \$905,712 for Ms. Roth if maximum performance levels were achieved for all three tranches.
+With respect to the rTSR performance-based restricted stock unit awards granted to our named executive officers during fiscal year 2022, the aggregate grant date fair value of such awards was determined using a Monte Carlo simulation model which considers all potential outcomes, and therefore expense recognition for such awards is not subject to probable or maximum outcome assumptions under FASB ASC Topic 718.
+For more information on the underlying valuation assumptions used to calculate grant date fair values, see Note 19 in the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022. - (2) The amounts included under the "Non-Equity Incentive Plan Compensation" column reflect the cash incentives earned by each named executive officer under our cash incentive programs for each fiscal year.
+See "Named Executive Officer Compensation, Compensation Discussion and Analysis Short-Term Cash Incentives" for a more detailed description of these programs for fiscal year 2022. - (3) The amounts included under the "All Other Compensation" column reflect the following amounts for each named executive officer for fiscal year 2022.

 Name Basic Life Insurance Premiums (\$) Company Contributions to Retirement Plans (\$) Personal Tax and Financial Planning Reimbursements (\$) Total (\$)

-Stephen Daly 1,501 8,550 2,500 12,551
+Stephen Daly 1,110 8,700 2,500 12,310

-John Kober 946 8,550 2,500 11,996
+John Kober 1,055 8,700 2,500 12,255

+Dr. Douglas Carlson 890 8,700 2,500 12,090

-Robert Dennehy 868 8,550 2,500 11,918
+Robert Dennehy 890 8,700 2,500 12,090

-Donghyun Thomas Hwang 868 8,550 2,500 11,918
+Donghyun Thomas Hwang 890 8,700 2,500 12,090

-Ambra Roth 868 8,550 2,500 11,918
+Ambra Roth 890 8,700 2,500 12,090